linuxserver/docker-sabnzbd/README.md

 ## Versions

+* **31.05.24:** - Rebase Alpine 3.20.
+Remove nzbnotify as apprise is now included with SABnzbd.
 * **23.12.23:** - Rebase to Alpine 3.19.
 * **23.11.23:** - Build translations.
 * **13.09.23:** - Use par2cmdline-turbo in place of par2cmdline.